turris-cz/user-docs/docs/geek/tos3_migration.md

 Solution is to run `update_alternatives.sh` command after migration completes.

+##### Transmission and other services are disabled
+Some services, such as transmission, can be disabled during migration and not re-enabled.
+There are multiple reasons why this happens, in short it can be due to package or init script rename.

+It is not possible to catch every single service affected by this so only most important services are covered by migration.
+Please review enabled services after migration to ensure that all services you want are going to be started on next boot.

 ## Plans for automatic migration
 Automatic migration for all routers running Turris OS 3.x is planned.